harshendram/GoogleFormFiller-with-OCR-and-Gemini/README.md

 # **Google Form AI Response with OCR detection - Chrome Extension** 🌐

-*An efficient, **enhanced** tool to scan Google Form questions, retrieve options, and process them for **lightning-fast** answer generation—complete with advanced OCR, multi-language support, and caching!*
+*An efficient, **enhanced** tool to scan Google Form questions, retrieve options, and process them for **lightning-fast** answer generation—complete with advanced OCR, batching and pipeline mimicing, multi-language support, and caching!*

 </div>